Understanding Cochlear Implants

 How do I know if I’m a good candidate for a cochlear implant?

-You may undergo certain tests, such as:
+You may have tests, such as:

 various hearing tests, such as an audiogram.
-This is a graph that charts how you respond to specific sounds
+This is a graph that charts how you respond to specific sounds.

 a hearing aid evaluation